 And that’s what I did.

 But 6 months into my “trading career”, things didn’t work out the way it’s supposed to.

 Not only was I bleeding my trading account, I relied on my parents for financial support.

-It’s then I realised I didn’t have the correct expectations to start with.
+It’s then I realized I didn’t have the correct expectations to start with.

-If you think about it, I needed a return of 30% each month to meet my living needs — which isn’t realistic at all.
+If you think about it, I needed a return of 30% each month to meet my living needs (which isn’t realistic).

-This resulted in the “need to make money” syndrome and caused me to break my rules.
-This led me to take on losses larger than expected.
+This resulted in the “need to make money” syndrome and caused me to break my rules — and led me to take on losses larger than expected.

 At this point: